 Use weights you can handle to do this exercise – try nothing too heavy, or the training will be ineffective.
 Most people can do their body weight in squats.
 So start there.
 If the weight is too light or heavy, make adjustments.
 Make sure not to let your knees turn inward or outward.
 Start by doing a few reps, then when you’re comfortable, add more reps and weight.

-If you need to add in cardio, try walking for a bit after your squats.
-It will help burn off the extra fat you just gained and let your legs recover at their standard rate compared with what they could have if you had done nothing afterward.
+If you need to add cardio, try walking for a bit after squats.
+It will help burn off the extra fat you gained and let your legs recover at their standard rate compared with what they could have if you had done nothing afterward.
 This way, it’s not too much all at once, and you won’t be sore from doing too much.

 What do you need to know about the leg extension exercise to use in a push-pull workout?

 Leg extensions are a weight training exercise that works the quads.
 They require an apparatus known as a leg extension machine.
-The quadriceps is the primary muscle group worked during leg extensions, which comprise knee flexion and extension.
-Leg extensions specifically target the vastus medialis muscle, but you also use the rectus femoris to extend the knee.
+The quadriceps is the primary muscle group worked during leg extensions, including knee flexion and extension.
+Leg extensions target the vastus medialis muscle, but you also use the rectus femoris to extend the knee.
 The tibialis anterior muscle assists with stabilizing the ankle during leg extensions.
 Leg extensions may place some demand on the iliopsoas muscles.

 You can perform leg extension exercises at various angles.
-The most common leg extension exercises you perform at two angles: one at greater than 90 degrees (seated leg extensions) and one less than 90 degrees (lying leg extensions).
+You complete the most common leg extension exercises at two angles: one at greater than 90 degrees (seated leg extensions) and one at less than 90 degrees (lying leg extensions).
 Lying leg extensions are more difficult because they require additional stabilization throughout the body.
 You can perform leg extensions as part of a resistance training regimen that promotes muscle growth, particularly quadriceps.
 They can also increase muscle mass and definition through a bodybuilding-specific regimen known as “high-volume training.”